counsyl/capone/README.md

 A `Transaction` is a record of a discrete financial action, represented by a collection of debits and credits whose sums equal one another.
-Practically all models in `ledger` link to or through `Transaction`: in a sense you could say it's the main model provided by `ledger`.
+Practically all models in `capone` link to or through `Transaction`: in a sense you could say it's the main model provided by `capone`.
 A `Transaction` can sometimes be referred to as a "journal entry".

 The `Transaction` model records debits and credits by linking to